March 25, 2025

 I had asked to collect my IC at JPN KL so I went to Bahagian Kad Pengenalan at JPN Jalan Duta (on the Ground Floor).

-I arrived at 830am and was given a queue number at the info counter.
-My number was called, my thumb prints were scanned and I was given my IC.
+I arrived at around 830am and was given a queue number at the info counter.
+When my number was called my thumb prints were scanned and I was given my IC.
 I paid RM2 for a plastic card holder.
+JPN staff were very efficient and I received my IC only 20 minutes after arriving!

-Now I could check my status on the JPN website, using the IC number I had been issued with: https://semakankpmys.jpn.gov.my/ and ishowed 'Kad telah diambil':
+I could now check my status on the JPN website https://semakankpmys.jpn.gov.my/ using my new IC number and ishowed 'Kad telah diambil':

 The IC number is made up of 6 digits for date of birth, followed by a 2 digit country code and then 4 other digits.
 The country codes can be seen here: https://www.jpn.gov.my/my/kod-negara